Herb Thomas: Career summary

 Thomas ended his career with 48 victories, which currently ranks 14th all-time.
-He won 21.05% of his starts(48 wins/228 starts) during his career, which ranks as the highest win percentage all-time among drivers with 100 career starts.
+He won 21.05% of his starts (48 wins out of 228 starts) during his career, which ranks as the highest win percentage all-time among drivers with 100 career starts.

-Brother Donald
+Family

 Herb's younger brother Donald made 79 starts in the Grand National division between 1950 and 1956, winning at Atlanta's Lakewood Speedway in 1952.
 Donald was the youngest driver to ever win a race in series history until Kyle Busch broke the record in 2005.

 Awards

 Thomas was inducted into the International Motorsports Hall of Fame in 1994 and was named one of NASCAR's 50 Greatest Drivers in 1998.

 Thomas was inducted into the NASCAR Hall of Fame on February 8, 2013.

 He was inducted into the Motorsports Hall of Fame of America in 2017.

 He and the Fabulous Hudson Hornet are on a historical mural on the side of a building at 133 N. Steele Street that was commissioned in 2016 by the City of Sanford.